Atlas975/Notes/DistributedSystems/Distributed_systems.md

 	- **Crash-recovery** (fail-recovery): node crashes but recovers and resumes as normal
 	- **Byzantine** (fail-arbitrarily): node suffers from  arbitrary / malicious behaviours
 - [[Network_architecture|Networks]] themselves can also fail, as a result of this an error may not be immediately known by other nodes.
 Timeouts are typically used to handle this
+- Heterogeneity is also a challenge as nodes may exist with different privileges and formats
 ## Network Failure modes
 - **Reliable** **links**: messages received when sent,  may also be reordered ([[Routing_methods#Packet switching|packet switching]])
 - **Fair-loss** **links**: messages can be lost / duplicated / reorders but works eventually